AmDeep/Telemanas-Collector/README.md

 ### Step 2 — Create an R2 API token

-1. In the Cloudflare dashboard, go to **R2 → Manage R2 API Tokens**
+1. In the Cloudflare dashboard, go to **R2, then Manage R2 API Tokens**
 2. Click **Create API Token**
 3. Set **Permissions** to **Object Read Only**
 4. Under **Specify bucket**, select **tele-manas-data** only (principle of least privilege)